Mask rules for travel have changed, the risks haven't say experts

 This week passengers passing through New Zealand airports will be asking themselves: what are they to do with stashes of old face masks?

-On Tuesday Air New Zealand welcomed the move to move on from masks, but recognised that some passengers - and crew - will want to continue wearing them.
+On Tuesday Air New Zealand welcomed the move away from masks, but recognised that some passengers - and crew - will want to continue wearing them.

 "While some customers and employees will welcome this news, it doesn't mean masks are disappearing forever," said the airline's chief of customer, Leanne Geraghty.